European Arctic

 Longyearbyen, Svalbard is a former coal-mining company town at the tail end of economic restructuring and is today a tourist town with a strong research and education sector.
 The town is of great geo-political importance for Norway as it ensures Norwegian presence on Svalbard and the high Arctic.
 Due to its insular location and busy airport, Longyearbyen is at the same time remote and central.
 An upgrade of the port in order to make it a central hub along the NSR is a central part of Norway’s Arctic strategy.

-Rovaniemi is the capital of Finnish Lapland and is a well-connected tourism town by flights to several European cities.
-While the railway connection to southern Finland is operational, a connection to the Northern Sea Route is missing with several plans and imaginaries to find efficient new routes of transport infrastructures.
+Rovaniemi is the capital of Finnish Lapland and is a well-connected tourism hub.
+While the railway connection to southern Finland is operational, a direct connection to the Northern Sea Route is lacking.
+Several plans and infrastructural imaginaries have been proposed to establish efficient transport routes, including linking to the Swedish Iron Ore Line leading to the ice-free port of Narvik, as well as constructing a railway to Kirkenes – an option that is currently unlikely given prevailing geopolitical tensions.

 This sub-Arctic archipelago consisting of 18 islands is an autonomous territory within the Kingdom of Denmark.
 Being uninhabited until the 9th century, the islands have recently surpassed 50,000 inhabitants.
 The Faroese economy is dominated by the fishing industry; however, after the fisheries collapse in the early 1990ies, the country is trying to diversify their activities.
 Tourism is an emerging sector.
 In the last decades, the Faroese government started an ambitious plan to interconnect the islands via tunnels and bridges, including several sub-seas tunnels, in order to stop and revert population losses in the most remote municipalities, and to avoid greater concentration in the capital of Tórshavn.

 While Greenland (Kalaallit Nunaat) is the largest island in the world, there are no roads or railways that link the almost 70 communities that dot the island’s coasts.
 The country’s air transit system, instead, serves as its main source of year-round mass transport, linking communities and businesses together and creating access to the globe.
 A legacy of its colonial past, American military activities during World War II, and the early years of its former Home-Rule government, this network of airports, heliports, and helipads is set to be realigned by the country’s new airport expansion package.
 Part of a broader vision for the country’s future, which is both independent and international, the plan promises to increase tourism, trade, and travel possibilities through the construction of two additional international airports and one new regional hub, while additional locations for new airports are under discussion.
 Yet, the increased connection expected by new airports will also upend much of the island’s current transportation network increasing access to some communities while potentially contributing to the isolation and displacement of others.
-Study communities include Nuuk/Kangerlussuaq and Tasiilaq.
+Study communities included Nuuk/Kangerlussuaq and Tasiilaq.